 Students these days tend to know more about tech than their teachers.
 The younger generations are all digital natives, growing up with (and pretty much glued to) their devices.

-Kids really – and we mean really – enjoy spending time with tech.
+Kids really – and we mean really – enjoy spending time with tech, even in school time.
 And, some of the best teaching takes this into account.

 Teachers across the world are coming up with innovative, tech-based techniques to inspire and motivate their students.